 Good employees sometimes venture off to explore different opportunities, very often they come back.
 As is the case with Daniel, now on his second tour with NEWwoodworks.
 He and his wife, and two dogs make camping, hiking and skeet shooting high priorities.
 Though he's considering adding a mini-donkey to the clan possibly to compliment his hobby as a Republican propagandist.
 We can't help but wonder if it's because he couldn't find a mini-elephant?

 A native of Argentina, Enrique joined us with an interesting background in stair, chair, and other custom furniture making for large ships and yachts.
 Skills that not only come in handy at the shop, but in restoring his home.
-Though these days he and his wife spend most of their time with their latest addition, baby Joaquin.
+Though these days he and his wife spend most of their time with their two boys.

 Brad has enjoyed a love of carpentry and wood since he was a boy, a passion that has earned him a living since his school days.
 He's a member of our construction team, though he often lends a hand in the timber frame shop or in the office supporting clients.
-He and his wife Erin are expecting a baby girl much to the delight of soon-to-be big brother.
-In his spare time Brad is remodeling their home, an old farm house in the middle of no where, yet just 20 minutes from our Farmington shop.
+Brad recently became a certified Passive House Tradesperson and his expertise in air sealing and the building envelope is a practice that we are implementing to continue building well-insulated and comfortable homes.
+He and his wife, Erin, have two children and spend their spare time remodeling their home, an old farm house in the middle of no where, yet just 20 minutes from our Farmington shop.

 Grande Fromage of both NEW and PMW, J.O. spends much of his time jetting around the globe in search of the next cool project, the best sources of timbers, the next big thing.

-When he's not over-working, you'll find him tooling down the muddy inclines of Victor's single track or in the West, trolling up the Willamette River or speeding down Mt.
+When he's not over-working, you'll find him tooling down the muddy inclines of Victor's single track or in the West, trolling up the Willamette River, or speeding down Mt.
 Hood's glacier.
-On the home front, Jonathan enjoys the craziness of family life with adventurous & quizzical Jake River chasing after Dexter-the-dog, the occasional visit from an all-grown-up Sierra, and the ever-patient Maxine who manages to keep them all in health, in love and in line.
+On the home front, Jonathan enjoys the craziness of family life with adventurous & quizzical Jake River chasing after Luca-the-dog, the occasional visit from an all-grown-up Sierra, and the ever-patient Maxine who manages to keep them all in health, in love, and in line.

 Karen has been a vital member of our community for 19 years.
 She's now in "retirement" continuing to help out in our finance department and heading up our Human Relations a few days a week.
 While she tries to project the personality of a pit bull, once you get to know her she's actually all warm & fuzzy.
 Grandchildren, amateur dramatics, boating, her duties as a Rotarian and several new volunteer positions fill her time when she's not in the office.